-Indicator family members, legal advisers, UNHCR and/or NGOs have access to reception Yes in with limitations INO on centres?
+Indicators: \ egal advisers, UNHCR and the limitations \text{No} d/or NGOs have access s to reception centres? ر ا

 In France, reception centres for asylum seekers are not closed centres.
 They are accessible to visitors of the family accommodated in the centres and to other stakeholders within the limits set by the rules of operation (usually subject to the preliminary notification of the manager).